Getting Started

 If you choose to use the OAuth2 code flow - a flow where sensitive information is exchanged through a back-channel between servers - another important piece of information is the Client Secret.
 Think of it as your application's password which must be kept confidential at all times.
 If anyone gains access to your Client Secret they can impersonate your application and access protected resources.

-In our example, Secure Insurance has two apps: a web app (running on a server) and a mobile app.
-Hence, they would create two applications: one of type using the code flow, and one using the implicit flow which requires no client secret.
+has two apps: a web app (running on a server) and a mobile app.
+Hence, they would create two applications: one of type using the code flow, and one using the implicit flow

-Now that you have set up your Applications, you are ready to configure how your users will login.
+Now that you have set up your Applications, you are ready to configure how your users will log in.

 Criipto sits between your app and the Identity Sources that authenticate your users (such as Swedish BankID and Danish MitID).
-Through this abstraction, Criipto keeps your app isolated from any changes of the provider's implementation.
+Through this abstraction, Criipto keeps your app isolated from any changes in the provider's implementation.

 Each Identity Source can be shared among multiple applications.
 You may use all the available Identity Sources for all your applications.